Razielperez/image-processing/README.md

 ### Panorama
 ```
-In the featur we will "sew" two images that contain a common area to one image that shows
+In the feature we will "sew" two images that contain a common area to one image that shows
 both in thesame plane.
 This is done by finding key points in both images and finding a match by describing them.
 ```